 "We sat up in the stands and watched them rehearse and it was so funny and amazing," she said.
 "They were so on it in terms of their voices and their characters and the beats, and they just knew what they were doing, and I remember being blown away by their confidence level and their synergy as a group."

-Season 2 of Friends began soon after Rachel learned of Ross' feelings for her and realized she reciprocated them.
+Friends began soon after Rachel learned of Ross' feelings for her and realized she reciprocated them.
 But Ross returned from a lengthy fossil dig with a new girlfriend, Julie (Lauren Tom).
-The first half of the season focused on Rachel's jealousy of Julie, and Tom revealed in her TODAY talk that fans watching the show's live tapings were always intensely on board with Ross and Rachel being a couple.
+The first half of the season focused on Rachel's jealousy of Julie, and Tom revealed in her that fans watching the show's live tapings were always intensely on board with Ross and Rachel being a couple.
+TODAY talk

 "I wasn't prepared for the amount of venom I was about to receive in a live audience where they actually booed my character,” she said.
 “And, of course, I was trying very hard not to get my feelings hurt.
 So I had to get used to that.
 But I did understand intellectually that, you know, the audience was meant to be rooting for Rachel.
 Even I was rooting for Rachel, on some level, because I was a fan of the show."